Song Ping: Biography

 In 1987, Song left the Planning Commission to replace Wei Jianxing as head of the CCP Central Organization Department.
 Song announced a decision by the Chinese Communist Party to expel members of the communist party who were sympathetic to pro-democracy demonstrations in the spring of 1989.
 After the Tiananmen Square protests, Song became a member of Politburo Standing Committee with Jiang Zemin and Li Ruihuan.

-He stepped down as a member of the Politburo Standing Committee on 19 October 1992 after 14th Party Congress.
+As a member of more conservative faction within the party, Song stepped down as a member of the Politburo Standing Committee along with another conservative faction member Yao Yilin on 19 October 1992 after 14th Party Congress as a result of Deng Xiaoping's action to put more reformists into PSC.

-Song turned 100 in April 2017.
+Song turned 100 in 24 April 2017.
 Considered instrumental in the rise of former CCP general secretary Hu Jintao, he lately attended the 20th Party Congress at age 105.
+He did not attend the funeral of Jiang Zemin.